jaszlo/pythonMouseMover/README.md

 Before all else we want to thank you for choosing **pythonMouseMover**! :)

+# Alternative solution

+Due to better solutions that I can not possibly take any credit for can be found on the branch [alternativeSolutions](https://github.com/jasZnerol/pythonMouseMover/tree/alternativeSolutions)

 # Unstable program?
 This program is **very** unstable because of how it checks if the courser has reached the border of the screen.